jakeYeager/public-quakeworks-main/project/almanacs/readme.md

 [**Go To Glossary**](../glossary/readme.md#markers)

-### Magnitudes
+### Magnitude Ranges

-To get a thumbnail perspective of what size of earthquakes happen through time, the events have been aggregated into magnitude categories demarcated by whole magnitude integer, i.e. all events with a magnitude between M4.0 to M4.9 are counted in the “M4” category, all events with a magnitude between M5.0 to M5.9 are counted in the “M5” category, etc. Although generalized, this allows for an added layer of information to compare.
+To get a thumbnail perspective of what size of earthquakes happen through time, the events have been aggregated into magnitude categories demarcated by whole magnitude integer, i.e. all events with a magnitude between M4.0 to M4.9 are counted in the “M4” category, all events with a magnitude between M5.0 to M5.9 are counted in the “M5” category, etc. Although generalized, this creates a simple method for comparing events.

 ### Viable Data